-Mother of Sorrows Catholic Church provides a beautiful, peaceful space for worship.
+Mother of Sorrows Church provides a beautiful, peaceful space for worship.

-Locals and visitors appreciate the pure beauty of the stone building and stately sanctuary at the Mother of Sorrows Catholic Church located just two blocks from the main strip of downtown Put-in-Bay.
+Locals and visitors appreciate the pure beauty of the stone building and stately sanctuary at the Mother of Sorrows Church, located just two blocks from the main strip of downtown Put-in-Bay.

-Each Saturday at 5:30 pm and Sundays at 10:30 am.
+Each Saturday at 5:30 pm and Sunday at 10:30 am.
 Mass is held and open to all.
 Mass is also held on Wednesdays at 5:30 pm during the busy summer season.

-The Church, located at 632 Catawba Avenue, is just past the Put-in-Bay High School, and softball field.
+The Mother of Sorrows Church, located at 632 Catawba Avenue, is just past the Put-in-Bay High School and softball field.
 Other places of worship on the island include St John at the Bay Lutheran Church and St. Paul’s Episcopal Church.

 Sunday mornings on Put-in-Bay are rich in tradition.
-After attending mass, worshippers often enjoy brunch at one of the many Put-in-Bay Restaurants in downtown.
-Good options include the Village Bakery, Old Forge Cafe and Creperie and the Chocolate Cafe.
-All of these are within walking distance to the local churches.
+After attending mass, worshippers often enjoy brunch at one of the many Put-in-Bay Restaurants downtown.
+Good options include the Village Bakery, Old Forge Cafe and Creperie , and the Chocolate Cafe.
+All of these are within walking distance of the local churches.

 Sundays are also an excellent time for families to enjoy the natural splendor of the island.
 Hike the Jane Coates Wildflower Trail or enjoy a stroll at Massie Cliffside Preserve after lunch.

 in the mid-1800s, Put-in-Bay was becoming home to more and more permanent residents.
 After the conclusion of the War of 1812, Put-in-Bay started attracting more and more interest thanks in part to its prime wine-making conditions and picturesque setting.
 Founders such as Jose DeRivera and Vallentine Dollar were instrumental in charting the development of the Put-in-Bay we see today.